-When you remove unnecessary or confusing content, your links will not only look better – you’ll also be able to improve your content's SEO.
-In addition, you'll be making it simpler for visitors and affiliates to share your links, and be able to track and measure the results more easily.
+When you remove unnecessary or confusing content, your links will not only look better, you’ll also improve your content's SEO.
+In addition, you'll be making it simpler for visitors and affiliates to share your links, and you'll be able to track and measure the results more easily.

-Our Pretty Links plugin can do the heavy lifting, and create shortened links for you quickly and easily:
+Our Pretty Links plugin can do the heavy lifting by creating shortened links for you quickly and easily:

 3. Make Use of Hyphens

-In contrast, hyphens act as ‘word separators'.
-They can enable your URLs to more naturally resemble typical search queries, and make them easier for both Google's bots and human users to parse.
-Moreover, hyphenated URLs offer improved readability, which can keep potential visitors from typing in your URLs incorrectly.
+In contrast, hyphens act as “word separators.”
+They can enable your URLs to more naturally resemble typical search queries and make them easier for both Google's bots and human users to parse.
+Hyphenated URLs also offer improved readability, which can keep potential visitors from typing in your URLs incorrectly.

 While hyphens are not a direct ranking factor, it can be advantageous to avoid underscores altogether.
 This helps you create URL structures that are optimized for search engines like Google.